 Concerts start at 20:00, and last about 70 minutes, without break.

-After the concert a a boat tour with buffet dinner will make the evening even more memorable.
+After the concert a night boat tour with buffet dinner will make the evening even more memorable.

 In the romantic candlelight atmosphere you can enjoy the wonderful view of Budapest decked out in lights.

 After dinner you can also admire the panorama from the open upper deck of the ship.

 - Full price: 1. cat: 73 EUR, 2. cat: 69 EUR, 3. cat: 62 EUR

 - Students: 1. cat: 71 EUR, 2. cat: 67 EUR, 3. cat: 60 EUR

 After the concert a host or hostess will escort you to the pier when the boat departs at 22.00.